NicolasLintermans/Project_repo/README.md

     To visualise the dataset, I opted for seaborn.
 First, I made a scatterplot of wage against value.
 Naturally, players with (relatively) high value but low wage are interesting to buy in the game.
 However, using this scatterplot would be time-consuming to draw conclusions, as it is not interactive (one would have to look it up in the dataset).
-    So, to make this easier and more appealing, the visualiation could be made interactive using Bokeh.
+    So, to make this easier and more appealing, the visualisation could be made interactive using Bokeh.
 If you hover over the datapoints, the player's name, index, wage and value is displayed.

 Project 4: Machine learning
   - Flowers: using skikit-learn, a first glampse at machine learning was made possible.
 The available data was split into 20% test and 80% to train our model.
 The algorithm used